VukW/age_detection/readme.md

 A simple demo service of recognizing user's age by photo.
+Live demo can be found here: https://vukw-age-detection.work/

 ### Model training